MailTape/MailTape-v1/_posts/2017-05-15-Nicolas-Jaar.md

 description: ""
 published: true
 ---
-WORK IN PROGRESS

-Nicolas Jaar nous invite dans un voyage psychédélique dés le réveil avec The Electric Prunes.
-En réalité, nous sommes encore en train de rêver et ceci n'est que le début de notre voyage.
-C'est Al Green qui nous prend maintenant la main et peint un décor idyllique sous nos yeux.
-Nos yeux s'ouvrent ensuite réellement avec Nas pour nous sortir du lit sur ses sample de James Brown.

-Un bruit de moteur se fait entendre au travers de la fenêtre, les Laid Back nous attendent avec leur avion pour une session de parachutisme.
-En pleine chute libre, la voix d'Erykah Badu nous téléporte dans son vaisseau spatial.
-Accoudés contre l'un des hublots de la navette en orbite autour de la Lune, nous voyons celle-ci montrer son visage et commencer à chanter un titre des Man Man.
-Nos yeux s'ouvrent à nouveau, réalité ou rêve?
-Qu'importe, Danger Mouse et Jack White sont dans le salon, nous attendant pour le café.
+<p id="introduction">This morning, Nicolas Jaar is inviting you to embark on a psychedelic journey with “The Electric Prunes”.
+In reality, we are still dreaming, and this is only the start of our journey.
+“Al Green” is now taking your hand, painting the most idyllic, eye-catching scenery.
+To the sound of “Nas” our eyes finally open, allowing us to slowly motion out of bed to some samples of “James Brown”.</p>

+# Jump and fly

+The noise of a motor echoes through the window, seems “Laid Back” are waiting for us with their plane, inviting us to a skydiving session.
+Free falling, the voice of "Erykah Badu" transports us to a space navel.
+Elbow leaning against the porthole, orbiting around the moon, we now see her, revealing her face, beginning to sing a single from “Man Man”.
+Our eyes open-up once more, is it a dream or reality?
+No importance, since “Danger Mouse” and “Jack White” are in the living room, waiting for us with a cup of coffee.

+# Nicolas Jaar's selection:

-THE ELECTRIC PRUNES - Holy Are You
+## The Electric Prunes - Holy Are You
-"This is almost my favorite song of all time."
+_Nicolas Jaar_: **"**This is almost my favorite song of all time.**"**

-AL GREEN - Simply Beautiful
+## Al Green - Simply Beautiful
-"This is probably my favorite songs right now.
-I've been trying to make music that has this type of warmth..."
+_Nicolas Jaar_: **"**This is probably my favorite songs right now.
+I've been trying to make music that has this type of warmth...**"**

-NAS - Get Down
+## Nas - Get Down
-"Nas's album "God's Son" doesn't get enough credit - here's to that."
+_Nicolas Jaar_: **"**Nas's album "God's Son" doesn't get enough credit - here's to that.**"**